smogon/pokemon-showdown/config/CUSTOM-RULES.md

 For example:

-`gen8ou` - follow the clause list and banlist of Gen 8 OU.
+`Gen 8 OU` - add all clauses and bans from Gen 8 OU.

 `Gen 8 Mix and Mega` - add all rules from Mix and Mega, allowing almost any Pokémon to Mega Evolve using almost any Mega Stone.